gorenje/millieons.org/w/drunken_people.md

 Me.

 Perhaps had you spent more time protecting yourself as I now protect myself, you might have been a better person.
-The failure to look after oneself leads to hurting others, embarrassing yourself and losing friends.
+The failure to look after oneself leads to hurting others, embarrassing oneself and losing friends.

 You can: